-- Look Don't worry about tomatoes with weird shapes.
+- Look: Don't worry about oddly-shaped tomatoes.
 Even cracked skin is okay, but leaking juice and soft spots are not.

 - Feel: Choose tomatoes that feel heavy for their size.

-- Smell Tomatoes should smell earthy and tomato-y, never musty or flat.
+- Smell: Tomatoes should smell earthy and tomatoey, never musty or flat.

 - Taste: This is where farmers market shopping really pays off―you can often taste the tomatoes before you buy them.

 Also, for all the hoopla around "heirloom" tomatoes, we fear people sometimes lose sight of the most important indicators of a tasty tomato.
 The best tomatoes tend to be: